English-591 · Topics in Pedagogy

 Purpose

 This assignment invites you to choose a site of anti-racist struggle, resistance, or worldmaking—a place where the questions of this course come alive.
 Your proposal will frame a semester-long investigation into how racism operates, how communities resist, and how anti-racist pedagogies might be imagined, practiced, and sustained.
 This is not a neutral exercise.
 It is an act of love, care, and solidarity.
-Your topic will reflect a commitment to the understanding that anti-racism is simultaneously anti-heteronormativity, anti-colonialism, anti-capitalism, and anti-imperialism—that we do not live single-issue lives.
 This proposal prepares you for deeper analysis and creation in Assignments 2 and 3.

 What to Include